Chimera, Greiss lead Islanders to 3-1 win over Flyers

 Philadelphia had been 1 for 9 on the power play over the last three games, all of which a healthy Gostisbehere watched from the press box.
 The second-year defenseman, who finished second in last season's Rookie of the Year voting, was benched due to his defensive deficiencies.

-After Streit was whistled for tripping, the Islanders scored their own power-play goal to tie the game at 1 with 3:20 left in the period when Tavares notched his 21st of the season with a wrister from the right circle that beat Mason.
+After Streit was whistled for tripping, the Islanders scored their own power-play goal to tie the game at 1 with 3:20 left in the period when Lee deflected in Tavares' wrist shot.

 UP NEXT

-Note: This story has been corrected to update with official scoring changes to save totals for Greiss and Mason, first goal for Islanders credited to Lee.